 The enrichment of PIRs for specific chromatin regulatory features points to the presence of functional enhancer elements at these regions that could potentially provide inputs to the promoters they contact.
 To assess the enhancer activity of the identified PIRs, we examined whether they were known to efficiently drive reporter gene expression in embryonic day 11.5 mouse embryos based on information from the VISTA Enhancer Browser (Visel et al., 2007).
 As an initial example, we focused on the 39 PIRs detected in NECs that interact with the promoter of the neural transcription factor POU3F2.
 Strikingly, four out of the five POU3F2 PIRs tested experimentally in VISTA transgenic assays showed reporter activity exclusively in neural tissues, and one PIR was inactive (Figure 2A).
 Furthermore, the mRNA expression pattern of mouse Pou3f2 broadly matched the combined tissue-restricted pattern of the tested human POU3F2 PIRs (Figure 2A).
 These results highlight how PCHi-C can contribute to our understanding of the cis-regulatory networks for key developmental genes.

 We next examined all putative enhancer elements and their PCHi-C-identified promoter targets.
 Overall, 219 PIRs in ESCs and 267 PIRs in NECs overlapped VISTA-annotated human elements (Supplementary Table 2).
-Notably, we found that NEC PIRs were strongly enriched for sequences that could drive reporter-gene activity in neural tissues and in other neuroectodermal derivatives, such as the neural tube and cranial structures (Figure 2B and Figure 2–figure supplement 1A).
-In contrast, ESC PIRs were enriched for sequences active in neural and non-neural tissues at similar levels (Figure 2B and Figure 2–figure supplement 1A).
+Notably, we found that NEC PIRs were strongly enriched for sequences that could drive reporter-gene activity in neural tissues and in other neuroectodermal derivatives, such as the neural tube and cranial structures (z-score = 11, Figure 2B and Figure 2–figure supplement 1A).
+In contrast, ESC PIRs were enriched for sequences active in neural (z-score = 6.7) and non-neural tissues (z-score = 4.5) at similar levels (Figure 2B and Figure 2–figure supplement 1A).
 Interestingly, the enrichment of PIRs with neural enhancer activity in NECs relative to their enrichment in ESCs was even more pronounced when we focused on PIRs in an active chromatin state (Figure 2–figure supplement 1B).
 Collectively, these results validate the function of several hundreds of PIRs as cell-type-specific developmental enhancers.

 We next sought to link enhancers documented in the VISTA Enhancer Browser to their putative target genes on the basis of PCHi-C data.
 We detected the interactions of 267 VISTA-annotated human enhancers with 277 target gene promoters in NECs (Supplementary Table 2).
 Of these, 122 PIRs (46%) interacted with their nearest gene, which is consistent with their current annotation in the VISTA Enhancer Browser.
 The remaining PIRs, however, did not interact with their nearest gene in NECs, and instead engaged with more distal promoters (Supplementary Table 2).
 Figure 2C shows PCHi-C-based reassignment of enhancer targets for several examples of key neural regulators including SOX2, SOX4 and FZD3 (Figure 2C), and the full results are listed in Supplementary Table 2.